koliseoapi/help/README.md

 npm run build
 ```

-We have configured /docs on master as the location of the gh-pages contents.
-If you want to publish changes, commit them to master and the CI/CD environment will automatically test and publish them.
+/docs on master is the location of the gh-pages contents.
+To publish changes, run `bin/deploy.sh`.